Episode 9 - Mastering the Cancel Journey

 Final Thoughts

-Following this approach will mean you can create a cancellation journey that not only retains more customers but also preserves the potential for future win-back and avoids any negative sentiment.
+Following this approach will mean you can create a cancellation journey that not only retains more customers but also preserves the potential for future win-back and avoids negative sentiment.